anushachandrappa/Feed-Reader-Testing/README.md

 * Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.
+## How to Run the Application

+1. You can download or clone this repository.

+2. Find the `index.html` file, and open the file in a modern browser.

+3. The Jasmine tests are displayed at the bottom of the index.html page.

+4. Open the `jasmine/spec/feedreader.js` file to start editing the test suites.

+If you are not familiar with Jasmine, visit the documentation [here](https://jasmine.github.io/ "Jasmine Documentation").

 # How will I complete this project?